WatchDogStudios/ApertureUI-Docs/apuidocs/docs/css/selectors.md

 div.content + p {}
 div.content ~ p {}
 ```
 For an element to be matched by a selector with multiple compound selectors, it itself must match the last compound selector.
-And then, each of the preceding compound selectors must match elements in the RML hierarchy according to the rule of their connecting combinator.
+And then, each of the preceding compound selectors must match elements in the HTML hierarchy according to the rule of their connecting combinator.

 ##### Descendant combinator

-The descendent combinator (whitespace) must have descendants in the RML hierarchy that match the preceding compound selector.
+The descendent combinator (whitespace) must have descendants in the HTML hierarchy that match the preceding compound selector.
 So, for example, the selector

 ```css
 div#level_list input.select option:nth-child(even)